 Generally, like performing rights royalties, mechanical royalties go to the songwriter.
 However, sometimes a songwriter will choose to share these royalties with the rest of the band.
 If you have a publishing deal, your publisher will receive a percentage of your mechanical royalties before paying them out to you.

-Mechanical royalties are paid by whoever obtains a mechanical license to reproduce and distribute a piece of music - such as in album form or as ringtone, digital download, or interactive stream.
-In the US, the Harry Fox Agency is the group that issues mechanical licenses and collects royalties to pay out to the rights holders.
+Mechanical royalties are paid by whoever obtains a mechanical license to reproduce and distribute a piece of music, such as in album form or as ringtone, digital download, or interactive stream.

 The easiest way to look at mechanical royalties is to think about a record label planning to release an album.
 In addition to an agreement to pay royalties on the sales of the album, the label must also obtain a mechanical license for the music on the album and pay those mechanicals.
 For this reason, there can be several mechanical licenses tied to a single album, depending on how many songwriters contributed music to the release.